Heat capacity ratio: Ideal-gas relations

-For an ideal gas, the molar heat capacity is at most a function of temperature, since the internal energy is solely a function of temperature for a closed system, i.e., $U=U(n,T)$, where n is the amount of substance in moles.
+For an ideal gas, the molar heat capacity is at most a function of temperature, since the internal energy is solely a function of temperature for a closed system, i.e., $U = U(n,T)$, where n is the amount of substance in moles.
 In thermodynamic terms, this is a consequence of the fact that the internal pressure of an ideal gas vanishes.

-Mayer's relation allows us to deduce the value of C_{V} from the more easily measured (and more commonly tabulated) value of C_{P}:
+Mayer's relation allows us to deduce the value of C_{V} (molar heat capacity at constant volume) from the more easily measured (and more commonly tabulated) value of C_{P} (molar heat capacity at constant pressure):